 Day 34 of 99 Days to FASDay and today's myth is about FASD being a trend.
 I don't know about you, but this is not a "trend" I would wish on anyone.
 Why do people feel this way?
 I always say, unless you live the life an individual with FASD does, or the lives parents … Continue reading Day 34 of 99 Days to FASDay: A Trendy Disability?

 Day 33 of our 99 day journey and even though this myth may be difficult to believe (in that people actually think this) I had a person on another social media site mention she can't believe how many medical professionals over the years have said this about her brother.
-So even today there are still … Continue reading Day 33 of 99 Days to FASDay: FASD is for Life.
+Even today there are still people … Continue reading Day 33 of 99 Days to FASDay: FASD is for Life.

 From an article on the FASD Waterloo Region website: A shift in thinking is needed when working along side those diagnosed under FASD.
 Typical behaviour management strategies don’t work.
-Remember children diagnosed with FASD won’t learn from consequences.
-Sending them to their room or taking away a privilege may give the caregiver immediate satisfaction or relief but … Continue reading Day 32 of 99 Days to FASDay: Do Consequences Work with FASD?
+Remember children diagnosed with FASD (most likely) won’t learn from consequences.
+Sending them to their room or taking away a privilege may give the caregiver immediate satisfaction or … Continue reading Day 32 of 99 Days to FASDay: Do Consequences Work with FASD?